 Ceremony Output Summary

-After the ssv-dkg ceremony finishes successfully, the tool creates a ceremony-[timestamp] folder in the directory where you ran the command.
+After the ssv-dkg ceremony finishes successfully, the tool creates a ceremony-[timestamp] folder inside the configured outputPath.

 ceremony-[timestamp]/